Increase your running distance and knowledge and take part in a new challenge with our first ever 5K to 10K programme.

 Running 10K without stopping is a great goal to have.
 It only requires a pair of trainers, can be done anywhere and is something that you can easily fit around your daily routine.

 So why not use this time to make that transition from 5K to 10K?* Running is a fantastic activity that helps you keep a healthy body and healthy mind.

-*Please ensure you’re following government advice and social distance yourself from other people when running and only do so once a day as part of exercise.
+*Please ensure you’re following local and national government advice and social distance yourself from other people when running.

 Follow this free twelve week running programme and you will be able to run a 10K within 12 weeks.

 This programme is aimed at graduates of our Couch to 5K programmes and anyone aiming to make the transition from 5K to 10K, with the prerequisite of having completed 5K distance within the last six months.

 Each session has been carefully planned by a team of qualified run leaders.
 This programme builds up the amount of running you do so your body can acclimatise to the increase in distance.

 If you are struggling with advancing from one week to the next, you can repeat any one of the weeks until you feel physically ready to move on to the next week.